gesslar/mupdate/README.md

 ThreshCopy.LoadHandler = ThreshCopy.LoadHandler or registerAnonymousEventHandler("sysLoadEvent", "ThreshCopy:Loaded")
 ```

+### Version Comparison
+* Mupdate calls `getPackageInfo(packageName)` to get your package's version number.
+Which must be in the SemVar format.
+So, this must be set on your package.
+* Mupdate downloads the version file from the same location that hosts your `.mpackage` file, and its contents must simply contain the updated version in the SemVar format.

 ### Semantic Versioning
 The Mupdate system requires the use of semantic versioning (SemVer) for package version numbers.
 Semantic versioning follows the format MAJOR.MINOR.PATCH, where: